Thermodynamic formalism for correspondences: Introduction

-To be more precise, for a continuous (single-valued) map $f\: X\rightarrow X$ on a compact metric space $(X,d)$, and a continuous function $\varphi \: X \rightarrow \mathbb{R}$ (called a potential), we can consider the associated topological pressure $P(f,\varphi)$ as a weighted version of the topological entropy $h_{\operatorname{top}}(f)$.
+Thermodynamic formalism, inspired by statistical mechanics and created by {\ifFirstInitial Ya.~G.~\fi}Sinai, {\ifFirstInitial R.~\fi}Bowen, {\ifFirstInitial D.~\fi}Ruelle, and others around the early 1970s \cite{Do68, Sin72, Bow75, Ru78}, is a mechanism to produce invariant measures with nice properties and prescribed Jacobian functions.
+To be more precise, for a continuous (single-valued) map $f\: X\to X$ on a compact metric space $(X,d)$, and a continuous function $\varphi \: X \to \mathbb{R}$ (called a potential), we can consider the associated topological pressure $P(f,\varphi)$ as a weighted version of the topological entropy $h_{\operatorname{top}}(f)$.
 The \emph{Variational Principle} identifies $P(f,\varphi)$ with the supremum of its measure-theoretic counterpart, the measure-theoretic pressure $P_\mu(f,\varphi) \= h_{\mu} (f)+\int_{X} \! \varphi \diff \mu$, (where $h_{\mu} (f)$ is the measure-theoretic entropy), over all invariant Borel probability measures $\mu$ \cite{Bow75,Wa76}.
 A measure that attains the supremum is called an \defn{equilibrium state} for the given map and potential.
 In particular, when the potential $\varphi$ is (cohomologous to) a constant function, the equilibrium state is called a \defn{measure of maximal entropy} .
 The studies on the existence and uniqueness of equilibrium states (or measures of maximal entropy), as well as their ergodic and statistical properties such as supporting sets and equidistributions, have been the main motivation for much research in ergodic theory.

 The theory of thermodynamic formalism for $f$ with strong forms of hyperbolicity has been systematically studied.
 For example, it is well-known that if $f$ is forward expansive, then an equilibrium state exists.
-Moreover, we have the \emph{Ruelle--Perron--Frobenius Theorems} (see also Propositions~\ref{equilibrium state for single-valued maps} and~\ref{equilibrium state for single-valued maps2} for more detailed statements), which describes the equilibrium states for more regular potentials, see for example \cite[Theorem~2.1]{specification correspondence} and \cite[Chapter~5]{conformal fractals}.
+Moreover, we have the \emph{Ruelle--Perron--Frobenius theorems}, which describe the equilibrium states for more regular potentials; see e.g., \cite[Theorem~2.1]{RT18} and \cite[Chapter~5]{PU10}.

-Briefly speaking, if $f$ is forward expansive and has the specification property and $\varphi$ is Bowen summable, or if $f$ is open, topologically transitive, and distance-expanding and $\varphi$ is H\"{o}lder continuous, then the equilibrium state exists and is unique, and also has some Gibbs property.